Integrative Chronic Pain & Mind-Body Therapist

 • Dialectical Behavior Therapy (DBT)

-My work integrates these modalities into a cohesive, neuroscience-informed framework tailored to each individual.
+My work integrates these modalities into a cohesive, nervous system–focused approach tailored to each individual.

 Why I’m passionate about this work: